 Ad Revenue and EPMV

 Getting straight to the point, how do Ezoic and AdSense compare in terms of ad revenue?
+How much do you really earn?
 Is one better than the other?
 And if there is a difference, is it significant enough to warrant a change of service?

 In order to make it a fair comparison, we have to compare like-for-like.
 Unfortunately, Ezoic and AdSense differ in how they report their ad earnings-rate.

 Google AdSense gives you a wealth of information: